scientific-python/specs/meta-spec-0000.md

 would be through team consensus.
 A SPEC may not be a good fit for every single project, and thus there is no expectation that all SPECs must be adopted by all projects.
-Different SPECs may even recommend differing approaches to the same problem.
+Different SPECs may even recommend differing approaches to the same problem for the sake of discussion and consensus-building among the projects.
-In this case, some projects may adopt one of the competing SPECS, while some projects adopt the other one.
 SPECs may also propose only certain projects prototype a SPEC before encouraging other projects to consider adopting the SPEC.